Contact informationFarm Address:

 Jacksonville, Florida, 32220

 Internship informationGeneral Farm Description: We have 5 acres of land just ten minutes from downtown Jacksonville.
 We grow a variety of mixed veggie and cut flower crops on 2 acres.
 We market through our approximately 40 member CSA and one Saturday farmers markets.
-We grow using sustainable farming techniques but are not certified organic.
+We grow using sustainable and regenerative techniques.

 CRAFT Member Farm?
 No